tkoyama010/awesome-scientific-visualization/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Astronomy

+- [NumPy Case Study: First Image of a Black Hole](https://numpy.org/case-studies/blackhole-image/) - Imaging the M87 Black Hole is like trying to see something that is by definition impossible to see.

 ## Geoscience

 - [GeoVista](https://github.com/bjlittle/geovista) - Cartographic rendering and mesh analytics powered by PyVista.